This article was first published in January 2017. Amended and updated January 2018.

-Another fact mentioned on the programme is how a poor sleep routine is linked to being over-weight.
+Another fact mentioned more commonly mentioned now is how a poor sleep routine is linked to being over-weight.
 Apparently sleepy people are more stimulated by food!
 Nick Littlehales' book, "Sleep - The Myth of 8 Hours, the Power of Naps...and the New Plan to Recharge Your body and Mind", explores sleep management in huge detail.
 That's hardly surprising as he is a sleep coach to Olympic athletes, some Premier League and Sky cycle teams.
 What you need to know, most of all, is just how important darkness is for sleep and how important sleep is for good health!
 Research shows to avoid obesity your sleep should average 7 hours.
 Incidentally those sleeping less than an average of 5 hours are at greater risk of diabetes (type II).
 Note, however, that 8 hours a night is an average and not for everyone.
 You might be like Usain Bolt who likes a good 10 hours, or more like Margaret Thatcher who existed on about 5 hours per night along with day-time naps.
 In Littlehales' programme, your sleep time can vary from night-to-night to accommodate your life-style as sleep is measured over the week and includes naps.
 Our natural body clock 90 minute cycles are known as "circadian rhythms" and are a crucial part of his programme.
 They continue night and day with your body dipping between 1 - 3pm and 5 - 7pm - ideal times for a wee nap just like the continental siesta.

 For those interested please find below references and links for further reading/viewing: